Diego Guittierez: Casting and creation

 Diego Serrano's casting for the part was announced on October 26, 2001.
 Serrano was previously known for his portrayal of Tomas Rivera on the NBC Daytime soap opera, Another World.
 Diego made his first on-screen appearance during the episode dated December 18, 2001.
 On March 17, 2002, it was announced that Serrano was to exit the role, and his departure was "storyline dictated".
 Seven days later, it was announced that former model Greg Vaughan was Serrano's replacement.
-Vaughan was known for playing Dan Gordon on the serial drama series Charmed from 1999–2000.
+Vaughan was known for playing Dan Gordon on the serial drama series Charmed from 1999 to 2000.
 The recasting, according to executive producers, was due to a "new direction" they were taking with the character.

 Serrano exited on April 26, 2002 with Vaughan debuting four days later on April 30.
 In December, it was announced that Vaughan had been let go from The Young and the Restless.
 His exit was reportedly due to a "lack of storyline".
 A spokesperson for the soap opera said "Greg's a fine actor.
 And we thank him for all the contributions he's made to the show.
 It was the end of contract and end of storyline".
 His last airdate was February 17, 2003.